 For others . . . there will likely be no effect.

-As a migraine sufferers, though, you are probably used to trying many different migraine treatments.
+As a migraine sufferer, though, you have probably tried many different migraine treatments.
 Another treatment to try, if you haven’t already, is TMJ treatment.

 By eliminating excess stimulus on the trigeminal nerve and eliminating tension headaches, TMJ treatment can make your migraines less frequent and less powerful.